f-droid/fdroidclient/CONTRIBUTING.md

 Please *do not* send merge requests or patches modifying the translations.
 Use Weblate instead - it applies a series of fixes and suggestions, plus it keeps track of modifications and fuzzy translations.
-Applying translations manually skips all of the fixes and checks, and overrides the fuzzy state of strings.
+Applying translations manually skips all the fixes and checks, and overrides the fuzzy state of strings.

 Note that you cannot change the English strings on Weblate.
 If you have any suggestions on how to improve them, open an issue or merge request like you